anderson-joyle/Power-Fx-cookbook/README.md

 myValue.ToExpression().Dump(); // "100"
 ```

-To deserialize, call Eval to rehidrate the previously serialized value back to a FormulaValue.
+To deserialize, call Eval to rehydrate the previously serialized value back to a FormulaValue.
 ```
 var myValue = FormulaValue.New(100);
 var engine = new Engine(new PowerFxConfig());